S-train (Copenhagen): Stations

 Forty-six stations are elevated, twenty-one are street level, fifteen are below street, 4 have different levels and one is underground.
 Within the city core (zones 1 & 2) the stations are either elevated or lower than the street level.

 Most stations consist of two tracks, each with its own side platform or an upper platform in between.
 At terminals and hubs, however, there may be several tracks and platforms depending on local conditions.
-Older stations are often designed with a station building where there used to be ticket sales, but after the 1970s gradually moved to unmanned stations with ticket machines, the design of new stations has typically become simpler.
-There are still kiosks with the possibility of buying tickets at some stations, but in a number of cases, the old ticket sales outlets have been re- purposed, or the buildings have been demolished.
+Older stations are often designed with a station building where there used to be ticket sales, but after the 1970s gradually moved to unstaffed stations with ticket machines, the design of new stations has typically become simpler.
+There are still kiosks with the possibility of buying tickets at some stations, but in a number of cases the old ticket sales outlets have been re-purposed, or the buildings have been demolished.

 At most of the termini other types of train are available for travel to the more remote towns in the metropolitan area (L-tog, diesel-powered local trains) or to the rest of Zealand and the other islands between the Great Belt and Øresund (regionaltog, regional trains).
 Trains across Øresund to Scania and its main city, Malmö, connect with the S-train network in the city centre.